How to Connect Zoom and Slack in 2021

 If your team uses both Slack and Zoom, you’re probably wondering how to make your life easier.
-If you want to connect Slack and Zoom, you’ve come to the right place.
+If you want to connect Zoom and Slack, you’ve come to the right place.

 In this post, we run through all your options to connect Slack and Zoom – and we’ve even gone and started working on our own too.